Myanmar’s military built a new capital as a haven for power. Other countries have tried that, too.

 Kazakhstan

-Kazakhstan was still emerging from decades of Soviet rule when, in 1994, then-President Nursultan Nazarbayev moved the country’s capital from Almaty to the lesser-known Akmola, since renamed Astana and, most recently, changed again to Nur-Sultan.
+Kazakhstan was still emerging from decades of Soviet rule when, in the 1990s, then-President Nursultan Nazarbayev moved the country’s capital from Almaty to the lesser-known Akmola, since renamed Astana and, most recently, changed again to Nur-Sultan.
 Almaty remains Kazakhstan’s largest city and the country’s commercial and cultural hub.

 Officially, the government justified the move as a way to increase investment in Kazakhstan’s interior and avoid earthquake-prone Almaty.
 But analysts at the time said it was aimed at securing a capital both closer to the country’s oil production and increasing the ethnic Kazakh population there.
 As an authoritarian leader, Nazarbayev faced no opposition.